magicmemories/puppet-auth0/REFERENCE.md

 The name of the client (Application).
 Does not allow "<" or ">".

-### auth0_connection
+### auth0_client_grant

-This type provides Puppet with the capabilities to manage ...
+This type provides Puppet with the capabilities to manage client grants.

 #### Properties

-The following properties are available in the `auth0_connection` type.
+The following properties are available in the `auth0_client_grant` type.

 ##### `ensure`